Love & Let Live

 What identification will I need if I want to adopt?

-We require you to have a personal phone number and a copy of your driver’s license or state ID.
+We require you to have up-to-date contact information and a valid government-issued ID.

 What if I already have a pet at home?

-If you currently have a dog, we require they be introduced to your new addition.
+If you currently have a dog, we require they be introduced to the dog you are interested in adopting.
 The shelter has a play yard to assist with new introductions.

-If you currently have a cat, and you would like to adopt a dog, we will conduct a complimentary “cat test” with your prospective pet to ensure feline-canine compatibility!
+If you currently have a cat, and you would like to adopt a dog, we will conduct a complimentary “cat test” with your prospective pet.

 If I have young kids, is pet adoption right for us?